micellius/cf-space-services/README.md

 ## Description

-Cloud Foundry Space Services CLI Plugin is a plugin for Cloud Foundry CLI tool that aims to speed-up
+Cloud Foundry Space Services CLI Plugin is a plugin for Cloud Foundry CLI tool that aims to speed-up retrieval of list of service instances in the space targeted by Cloud Foundry CLI.

 ## Prerequisites